-I met Paul in and around Fairfield, Ca and Davis, Ca. He was in a band called the Oxford Circle.
-Dickie the same thing.
+I met Paul in and around Fairfield, California and Davis, California.
+He was in a band called the Oxford Circle.
+Dickie, the same thing.
 He was in a band called Group B.

-No we did a tour of the states with Traffic pretty much.
+We did a whole tour of the States with Traffic.
 We only did one show in England.

-Would you like to tell me how did you come together and what can you say about production and recordings?
+Would you like to tell me how did you come together?

 I was living in London and Mickey Waller just appeared having been part of Jeff Beck Group.
 He introduced me to Ronnie Wood and we started to rehearse at the Stones studio in Bermoundsey.
-Woodie ended up going with the Faces and Pete and I ended up meeting Harry Reynolds that had a friend with a lot of good songs to yet be recorded.
-Turns out his friend was Elton John and we took around 4 or 5 songs of his and did them on the Silver Metre album.
+Woodie ended up going with the Faces and Pete and I ended up meeting Harry Reynolds that had a friend with a lot of good songs yet to be recorded.
+Turns out his friend was Elton John and we took around four or five songs of his and did them on the Silver Metre album.

-I would be also very glad to know how did you come up with the name and cover artwork?
+How did you come up with the name and the cover artwork?

 Cast of Thousands sucks in my estimation.
 Should never have been recorded.
 Foxtrot on the other hand is quite good but never released by Motown.

-I know you recorded Chronic album and in 2004 you released High Strung / Low Key.
-Would you like to talk about it?
-What were some of your inspirations?
+What happened next?
+You recorded Chronic and in 2004 you released High Strung / Low Key.

 Chronic was very good.
 I am proud of that CD.
 High Strung should never have been released.
 As a matter of fact when the supply runs out you will never hear it again.